 There are many wedding venues, big and small, all over the Blue Mountains.
 But what I really love about them is that there are so many beautiful locations around the region for a beautiful elopement.
 Particularly in the Blue Mountains National Park.

-Elopement highlights for are the mountain top lookout that looks down into the escarpment.
-The many waterfall elopement locations around the regions.
-And the beautiful gardens, which really come alive in Autumn.
+Elopement highlights are the mountain top lookouts that look down into the escarpment.
+There are many waterfall elopement locations around the region and beautiful gardens, which really come alive in Autumn.

 Frequently Asked Questions About New South Wales Elopements